dotnet/Silk.NET/README.md

 ### Performance

-Having poured lots of hours into examining generated C# code and its JIT assembly, you can count on us to deliver blazing fast bindings with negligible overhead induced by Silk.NET!
+Having poured lots of hours into examining generated C# code and its JIT assembly, you can count on us to deliver blazing-fast bindings with negligible overhead induced by Silk.NET!

 ### Up-to-date